systragroup/quetzal-network-editor/README.md

 git push origin v5.1.1
 ```

+github actions will:
-a github action will create a realease with your tag (must start with v). <br>
+  - Create a realease with your tag (must start with v).

-### Deployement

-pushing on master will build and deploy automaticly.

-if env.production are changes Please change them in this repo secrets as those are the one used.
+  - Build translate and deploy.